zarahbaloch/RiskRateML/README.md

 - Feature Importance

 **Source Code (src/)**
-- src/data.py (loads the dataset + basic information for EDA checks)
+- src/data.py (Loads the dataset and provides basic EDA utilities)
-- src/features.py (splits df into x and y, encodes categoricals)
+- src/features.py (Encodes categorical variables and splits the data into features/target)
-- src/ models.py (train/ test split helper, feature scaling, LR training, RF training)
+- src/ models.py (Train/test split helper, scaling functions, and wrappers for LR + RF training)
-- src/utils.py (metric calculation, clean printing functions)
+- src/utils.py (Metric calculations and clean metric-printing functions)

   **Test Suite (tests/)**
 Each part of the pipeline is validated using pytest